wmcbrine/tivoremote/README.txt

 autodetection, which I recommend.

-If it's working properly, you should within a few seconds see a list of available TiVos from which to select, or be immediately connected to your TiVo if only one is found.
-If autodetection fails, you'll instead get a prompt for your TiVo's address.
+If it's working properly, you should within a few seconds see a list of available TiVos from which to select, if any were found, along with a box to enter the address manually, in case it wasn't autodetected.
 Alternatively, you can directly specify the TiVo's address on the command line (see below).

 Zeroconf-based autodetection needs to send and recieve UDP on port 5353.
 Old-style autodetection sends and recieves TCP and UDP on port 2190, and